 Chapter Three – Organizational Functions

 While it is easy to speak about the organization as a composite of different functions, what are those functions?
-Can we identify a template of functions in an organization—like we speak of functions (such as circulatory system, digestive system, nervous system, immune system, etc.) in the case of a body?
+Can we identify a template of functions in an organization—as we speak of functions (such as circulatory system, digestive system, nervous system, immune system, etc.) in the case of a body?
 This chapter shows—through several examples—how all organizations are comprised of four primary functions, which are then divided into three subparts each.
 Each such system struggles for domination in an organization, subordinating other functions, although the dominant-subordinate structure constantly changes, and must change in order to maintain the aforementioned ‘organizational balance’.
-The novelty of this chapter is that these functions are identified based on personality types, illustrating how different kinds of people are suited for different functions, and organizations must organize functions based on personality types, because their roles need to be executed by personality types.
+The novelty of this chapter is that these functions are identified based on personality types, illustrating how different kinds of people are suited for different functions, and organizations must organize functions based on personality types because their roles need to be executed by personality types.